thombergs/cdc-workshop/README.md

 * REST Contracts with Pact
   * Task #2 Implement a REST Consumer with Spring, Feign & Pact
   * Task #3: Implement a REST Provider with Spring & Pact
-  * Talk: How do we manage Provider States with Pact?
   * Talk: Introduction to the Pact Broker
   * Task #4: Use a Pact Broker
+  * Talk: How do we manage Provider States with Pact?
-  * Hands-On: Implementing a REST Consumer with Angular and Pact
+  * Task #4.1: Manage Multiple Provider States with Pact
   * Task #5: Implement a REST Consumer with Angular & Pact
 * Messaging Contracts with Pact
   * Task #6: Define a Messaging Contract